vedidev/android-store/README.md

     StoreController.getInstance().storeClosing();
     ```

 And that's it !
-You have Storage and in-app purchasing capabilities...
+You have storage and in-app purchasing capabilities...
 ALL-IN-ONE.

 What's next?
 In App Purchasing.